vercruyssetim/dependency-inversion/src/main/java/be/cegeka/ventouris/dependencyinversion/backery/README.md

 * Refactor the code so that it confirms to Dependency Inversion
     * Implement interfaces & classes should no longer create objects

 * Try to write the test again
-    * Did it become easier?
+    * Is it possible now?

 * Introduce Dependency Inversion for the Service, Resource and the Mapper
     * Note!
 You won't be able to do this for every class.
 Which ones?